watson-developer-cloud/node-sdk/README.md

 2. `SERVICE_NAME_USERNAME` and `SERVICE_NAME_PASSWORD` environment properties (or `SERVICE_NAME_API_KEY` when appropriate) and, optionally, `SERVICE_NAME_URL`

-3. Bluemix-supplied credentials (via the `VCAP_SERVICES` JSON-encoded environment property)
+3. IBM-Cloud-supplied credentials (via the `VCAP_SERVICES` JSON-encoded environment property)

 ### Client-side usage

 See the `examples/` folder for [Browserify](http://browserify.org/) and [Webpack](http://webpack.github.io/) client-side SDK examples (with server-side generation of auth tokens.)

 Note: not all services currently support CORS, and therefore not all services can be used client-side.